Natasya-Mathein/PyBer_Analysis/README.md

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/70301884/94687842-684ab600-02f2-11eb-8939-ca19bd811f75.png)

-#### Recommendation
+#### Recommendations

-* There are more drivers than rides in the Urban area, so allocate more drivers in the rural and suburban area
+* There are more drivers than rides in the Urban area, so allocate more drivers in the rural and suburban areas

-* Bringing mileage into the source data, so we can do more analysis by average mileage per ride, average mileage per driver
+* Bringing mileage into the source data, so we can do more analyses like average mileage per ride, average mileage per driver

-* We should do further analysis by city to see if certain city has more drivers than others or certain city has shortage of drivers
+* We should do further analysis comparing each city to see if some have more drivers than others or some have a shortage of drivers

+* It also may be benificial to analyze riders by hour to see if there are peak hours so the drivers can be better assigned